A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Introduction

 We conduct extensive experiments to validate the effectiveness of the proposed framework across eight datasets.
-Notably, by jointly leveraging fifteen mid-sized open-source models, SMACS significantly surpasses the current flagship closed-source models in 2025, such as Claude-3.7-Sonnet (\textbf{+12.73\%}), GPT-4.1(\textbf{+5.36\%}) and GPT-o3-mini(\textbf{+5.28\%}).
-Moreover, SMACS also exceeds both the average performance of the ensemble of the open-source (\textbf{+2.86\%}) and closed-source (\textbf{+2.04\%}) best baselines.
-This demonstrates the strong capability of SMACS and its potential to break through the upper bound of performance.
-Besides, SMACS can consistently obtain gains without remarkable saturation by progressively increasing the number of LLMs, demonstrating excellent scalability.
-Extensive ablation studies and analysis on both the prior and posterior processes further reveal the underlying mechanisms of the proposed components.
-Our contributions are summarized as follows: \begin{itemize} \item We first present a comprehensive analysis of existing multi-agent collaboration systems (MACS) from prior and posterior perspectives, and identify several key limitations hindering the development of scalable and high-performance MACS frameworks. \item We propose a scalable MACS framework with exceptional performance named SMACS.
-It jointly considers prior and posterior informations, where a retrieval-based prior selection strategy is proposed to recruit suitable LLMs at the instance level, and an exploration–exploitation-driven posterior enhancement strategy is designed to generate higher-quality responses. \item Extensive experiments across diverse datasets validate the scalability and effectiveness of SMACS, demonstrating its ability to enable continuous expansion of LLMs while harnessing open-source models to surpass flagship closed-source models in 2025. \end{itemize}
+Notably, by jointly leveraging fifteen mid-sized open-source LLMs, SMCS significantly surpasses the current flagship closed-source models, such as GPT-4.1(\textbf{+5.36\%}) and GPT-o3-mini(\textbf{+5.28\%}).
+Moreover, SMCS also exceeds both the average performance of the open-source best baselines(\textbf{+2.86\%}).
+This demonstrates the strong capability of SMCS and its potential to break through the upper bound of performance.
+Besides, SMCS can consistently obtain gains without remarkable saturation by progressively increasing the number of LLMs, demonstrating excellent scalability.
+Our contributions are summarized as follows: \begin{itemize} \item We first present a comprehensive analysis of existing multi-LLM collaboration systems from prior and posterior perspectives, and identify several key limitations hindering the development of scalable and high-performance MCS frameworks. \item We propose SMCS, a scalable multi-LLM collaboration framework.
+It jointly considers prior and posterior information, where a retrieval-based prior selection strategy is proposed to recruit suitable LLMs at the instance level, and an exploration–exploitation-driven posterior enhancement strategy is designed to generate higher-quality responses. \item Extensive experiments across diverse datasets validate the scalability and effectiveness of SMCS, demonstrating its ability to enable continuous expansion of LLMs while harnessing open-source models to surpass prevailing closed-source models. \end{itemize}